mfranzke/datalist-polyfill/README.md

 This is a minimal and dependency-free vanilla JavaScript polyfill for the awesome datalist-functionality, that will bring joy and happiness into our lives :-)

 - Supports all standard's functionality as well as mimics other browsers behavior.
-- Mainly built for Safari (but supporting IE9 as well), as nearly all of the other browsers [support it quite nicely](https://caniuse.com/#feat=datalist)
+- Mitigating the [different levels of support](https://caniuse.com/#feat=datalist) both by Safari and IE9+ as well as EDGE
 - Released under the MIT license
 - Made in Germany.
 And supported by so many great people from all over this planet - see "Credits" accordingly.